Terrapin (song): Covers

 The song has been covered by The Smashing Pumpkins, Marc and the Mambas, The King Khan and BBQ Show, Phish, and David Gilmour, who featured the song on the DVD David Gilmour in Concert.
+Red Hot Chili Peppers guitarist John Frusciante performed the song during the bands Unlimited Love Tour.

 Gilmour performed the song at 1996's "A Day for Tibet" and 2001's Meltdown events.
 "Many of his songs are just too personal…" Gilmour observed.
 "Or too incomprehensible in some ways.
 With some of them it's hard to feel confident about inhabiting the song.
 I'm pretty sure I know where 'Terrapin' is coming from.
 It's that underwater vibe.
 Although it is slightly off-the-wall lyrically."